Canon 550D vs SX530

 It is notable that the 550D has a hotshoe, while the SX530 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 550D and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the SX530 have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 550D and SX530 can be found, respectively, in the Canon 550D Manual (free pdf) or the online Canon SX530 Manual.

 So what is the bottom line?
 Is the Canon 550D better than the Canon SX530 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.